claudius-kienle/llm-operators/README.md

 - Key functions are defined in `codex.py`.

 #### Task-level planning (PDDL solver)
+- Make sure to use `git submodule update --init --recursive` to download the ALFRED-specific planner.
 - In this step, we attempt to verify proposed goals, predicates, and operators at the task level.
+- This has *only* been verified to work on a Ubuntu 16.04 machine, as it requires compiling the Metric-FF planner.
 - This is being implemented in `task_planner.py`